JuliaLavagnini/Simon-Game/README.md

 To fully test my website I performed the following testing using a number of browsers (google chrome and safari) and devices (HP Pavillion 15.6 inch and iPhone 12).

 I also went through the using google chrome developer tools to ensure that they responsive on all different screen sizes.

+The game play was broken due to after first sequence wrong the follows did not display as apropriated.
+Few changes was made on the code to fix that as game play only start user click botton, a comparison between sequence and user input to unsure validation and lost sequence won't affect following sequences.

 - - -